 The school is not responsible for the theft, loss or damage that may occur if these items are brought to school.
 Administration will support an investigation when parents file a police report.
+Other items that are deemed hazardous to the safety of others, such as mace, or harmful sprays, are prohibited.
 Students are not permitted to carry flower or balloon bouquets.
 The school will not accept or make deliveries of these items.
 Failure to turn over a prohibited article to staff or administration will result in an out-of-school suspension for insubordination.
-(EMIS Code 18).
+(EMIS Code 18)

-1st Offense: Item will be confiscated and returned to the
+1st Offense: Article will be confiscated and returned to the:

-- A) Parent or guardian - B) Student, at the discretion of the assistant principal, if a parent or guardian is unable to retrieve the item
+- A) Parent or guardian - B) Student, at the discretion of the assistant principal, if a parent or quardian is unable to retrieve the item